 |Panasonic GX8« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic GX8|

 It is notable that the E-M1 II has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the RX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II.
+Both the E-M1 II and the RX100 have been discontinued, but can regularly be found used on eBay.
+The RX100 was replaced by the Sony RX100 II, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M1 II and the Sony RX100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus OM-D E-M1 Mark II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.